magento/merchdocs/src/sales-channels/asc/ready-to-list.md

 ---

 The _Ready to List_ tab shows your Magento catalog meet your defined listing settings and are ready to publish to Amazon as a **new** listing.
-This tab appears when you click **Manage Listings** on the [store dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}).
+This tab appears on the _Product Listings_ page when you click **Manage Listings** on the [store dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}).

 The _Ready to List_ tab appears only when [**Automatic List Action**]({% link sales-channels/asc/product-listing-actions.md %}) in your listing settings is set to `Do Not Automatically List Eligible Products`.
 This setting tells Amazon Sales Channel that any new Amazon listings must be published manually.

 When [**Automatic List Action**]({% link sales-channels/asc/product-listing-actions.md %}) is set to `Automatically List Eligible Products`, Amazon Sales Channel automatically publishes new listings for your eligible catalog products.
-Since new listings are published automatically, this tab does not display.
+Since new listings are published automatically, the _Ready to List_ tab does not display.

+Under _Actions_:

+{% include amazon-publish-to-amazon-action.md %}

+Under **Select** in the _Action_ column:

+{% include amazon-publish-on-amazon-action.md %}

+{% include amazon-view-details-action.md %}

-You have a few options to manually publish a new listing to Amazon.
+You have a few options to manually [publish a new listing to Amazon]({% link sales-channels/asc/publish-listings-manually.md %}).

-## Publish a single or multiple catalog products to new Amazon listing(s)

-1. In the left-side column, click to check each of the listings you wish to publish.

-1. Under **Actions**, click **Publish Product to Amazon** for the listing you want to publish.

-A message confirms that the product(s) is scheduled to be listed on Amazon.

-## Publish a single catalog product to a new Amazon listing

-1. In the _Action_ column, click **Select** > **Publish on Amazon** for the listing you want to publish.

-A message confirms that the product is scheduled to be listed on Amazon.

-Listing information is published to Amazon based on your cron settings.
-Listing information will send to Amazon at the next data sync.
-Until Amazon replies with the listing confirmation, the manually published listing(s) remains on the _Ready to List_ tab with a `List in Progress` status.
-Once the listing confirmation is received from Amazon, the listing(s) moves to the _Active tab_ with an `Active` status.

 {:.bs-callout-info}
 If you have listings in process, the number of listings will display in a message above the tabs.